kasigi/fwd920/Lesson 18/02_email_lab/Readme.md

 # Add a logo to the top of the email.
 * It should be outside of the white content area
 * It should be no wider than 48px
-* There should be at least 36px below the log
+* There should be at least 36px below the logo
 * Use the image tractor_logo.png
 * The logo should have a link
 * The logo should be centered